 2. I bought a property to do-up and sell.
 My bank refused the property as security for a loan, it was that bad!
 A non-bank lender sorted us out and we are at the end of a long renovation and hope to list the property within the next few weeks.
 Please consult with your property accountant and understand the correct structures and tax implications before trading property.

-3. I bought two buy-and-hold rentals.
-Both are very tired and need a lot of work.
-I will add another bedroom and bathroom to one, which requires a consent, while the other property requires minor tweaks to the layout (which I’m happy with because there is already a lot to do!).
-I hope to start to wrap these up by Christmas and refinance.
+3. I bought three buy-and-hold rentals.
+Two were very tired and needed a lot of work and the third is better but requires some redesign and consented changes to optimize.
+I hope to start to wrap the first two up by Christmas and refinance and the third is next year's big project.
 Note that I offered at the asking price because there was a lot of upside with these deals and I wanted to snap them up quickly.

 4. Lastly, I bought a nice property in a good suburb of Rotorua.
 A rare deal with almost nothing to do!
 Again, the strategic play was an unconditional offer as the seller needed a quick result in order to confirm on their next home.
 Multiple options again and I decided to team up with Maree and try out Airbnb.
 It seems there are fewer holiday lets available since Covid-19 and for the next two years a lot of domestic tourism is expected.
 If we do well, great, if not then it will work well as a regular rental property in a great area.
 It’s nice not to have to renovate much for once...
 Except for the new kitchen, two new bathrooms, new wall, flooring, paint, lighting, deck, conversion of a cross-lease to fee simple...

 Phew, that’s a lot and I hadn’t planned on expanding my portfolio, but the opportunities came up as they do and I had some lending capacity so I took them on.
 I will wrap these projects up before going any further.
 Five projects on the go means your bank balance goes down pretty fast!